What are containers and why do you need them?

-There are different approaches to Kubernetes and your Docker containers.
-Remember, Docker allows you to package, ship, and run applications on any public or private cloud.
-Most organizations today do not lock in with a single cloud vendor.
-This a good practice.
-Seventy-one percent of companies use 3 or more clouds, and 8 out of 10 are committing to a multi-cloud strategy.
-We like to think of clouds in 3 different ways:
+Remember, Docker – and IBM Cloud Paks – allow you to package, ship, and run applications on any public or private cloud.
+Most organizations today do not lock in with one cloud vendor.
+This approach a good practice.
+Seventy-one percent of companies use three or more clouds, and eight out of ten are committing to a multi-cloud strategy.